ultravoid/ultravoid.github.io/_posts/2021-6-8-oblivion-to-the-infidelos.md

 "Yes...tell the arch'battalions* to cease bombardment.
 I want every alley and escape tunnel intact, so the razka* hunters can flush out _all_ the infidelos* vermin."<br>
 "As you wish my lord" Doors swosh open as Lotax exits to disseminate his orders.
 Waiting acolyte-adjutants* stand still and silent beyond in the adjutant enclave.<br>

 The 'eternal' shields fell within a dunestar (~2 weeks), the Lord Generals will not give Lotax problems carrying out my plan.
-Ladros, Uthmar, Vi'kete, and the rest of the _argent'generals*_ didn't think the shields would fall that quickly, that the Ekta'ra would have time for some to flee.
+Ladros, Uthmar, Vi'kete, and the rest of the _argent'generals*_ didn't think the shields would fall so quickly, that the Ekta'ra would have time for some to flee.
 They were right.
 Until my little mouse that is.
 If not for her actions, the shields would still stand.
 I have yet to decided if I should spare her...

 Lotax returns from the adjutant enclave were he made the Lord Prince's will known, the adjutants now in great activity beyond the enclave doors.
 "All Generals are affirming your orders Lord Prince" he said.